Brookfield Village Crime Rate Trends — Oakland

 Brookfield Village is a Far East Oakland residential area near the bay shoreline, historically built around mid-century single-family housing and bordered by 98th Avenue and the San Leandro line.
 Includes industrial and commercial pockets along the East 12th and 105th Avenue corridors.

 Eight categories moved in Brookfield Village this March — three one-month below-trend signals and five sustained structural shifts.
-The dominant shape is a broad, multi-year drawdown across property crime, with sustained shifts accounting for the majority of the month's signals.
+The dominant shape is a broad, multi-year decline across both violent and property crime, with no categories running above trend.

 Notable signals 3